brainflow-dev/brainflow/docs/CoreModuleAPI.rst

 BoardController Interface
 ---------------------------

 This library reads data from a board and provides an API to request information about this board and data format.
-In User API these methods are available via BoardShim class.
+In the User API, these methods are available via BoardShim class.

 Data acquisition methods are described below: